A Winning School Year

 1. Encourage your child’s teacher to build a direct relationship with your child.

-On occasion, a school will delegate care for a child with a disability to the child’s EA.
+On occasion, a school will delegate care for a child with a disability to the child’s educational assistant (EA).
 We sometimes like this as parents, thinking our child will do well with one person devoted to their support.
 In actuality, this is a mistake.
 It tends to isolate the child from the rest of the class, and discourage interaction with the child’s peers.

 Although an EA may be there to support a particular child, it’s better to see the school staff as a team.
 The teacher is the person responsible for each of her students’ well-being and educational support, and she is the one with the most training (other than the resource teacher).
 Tapping into her expertise and experience will mean a better program and more connections to what the whole class is learning.
 And it also means our children have the opportunity to build relationships with more people.

 To encourage this relationship, directly communicate with the teacher yourself.
-It may be easier to talk with the EA, but make sure it’s balanced.
-While it’s good to have a positive relationship with all the school staff that work with your child, don’t fall into the habit of only talking with the EA.
+It may be easier to talk with the EA or resource teacher, but make sure it’s balanced.
+While it’s good to have a positive relationship with all the school staff that work with your child, don’t neglect to build a collaborative and supportive relationship with your child’s teacher.
+It’s worth it.

 Relationships are built through communication.
 And for our children’s needs to be met, we do have to do a lot of educating and explaining.